JakeWharton/composeui-lightswitch/README.md

 to attach a keyboard to re-obtain root.
 See https://community.home-assistant.io/t/500842/19.

-## Native libraries

-The device ships with the following native libraries:

-* `libweston-8` version unknown, probably 8.0.0

-  Weston is not ABI stable, so they change the `.so` name with each release.
-Since this is "weston-8" we safely can assume it's 8.0.0.
-There were no other 8.x.x releases.

-* `libpixman` version 0.34.0

-* `libxkbcommon` version unknown, probably 0.7.0

-  Weston 8 requires at least xkbcommon 0.3.0.
-Running `strings` on the `.so` shows a "0.7.0" string.
-  New APIs in 0.8.0 are not present via `strings`.
-0.7.2 introduced new keys which are not present in `strings`.
-So it's either 0.7.1 or 0.7.0, but we have no way of differentiating without testing for 0.7.1's bugfixes which I'm too lazy to do.

-* `libwayland-client` version unknown, probably 1.18.0

-  Weston 8 requires at least wayland 1.17.0.
-In 1.18.0 Wayland added a `wl_global_remove` function which appears in `strings`.

-The headers for these versions are checked in under `usr/include/`.
-These were obtained by running the `pull_includes.sh` script (which you should not need to do).

-The shared libraries for dynamic linking are checked in under `usr/lib/`.
-These were obtained by running the `pull_libs.sh` script (which you should not need to do).

 ## Connection

 The device is running an ADB server as root.
 Locate its IP address after connecting it to